 What if you have to hire a personal injury attorney?

 Personal injury lawyers do serve a purpose, and when you need one, the right one can be invaluable.
-Attorneys are like any other profession, you have good ones and you have ones you would not send your worse enemy to.
+Attorneys are like any other profession, you have good ones and you have ones you would not send your worst enemy to.

 Remember, they will rely on your ignorance.
 If you come across as not knowing anything about the process, they will say what you want to hear just to get your case.